skippy-io/skippy/README.md

 ./gradlew skippyAnalyze
 ```

-`skippyAnalyze` stores impact data for skippified tests and a bunch of other files in the .skippy folder:
+`skippyAnalyze` stores impact data for skippified tests and a bunch of other files in the .skippy folder.

 ```
 ls -l .skippy

 classes.md5
 com.example.FooTest.cov
-com.example.BarTest.cov
-predictions.log
+...
 ```

-### Step 4: Run your tests
+### Step 4: Skippy's Predictive Test Selection In Action

 ```
 ./gradlew test